 If you have GERD, the LES muscles between the esophagus and stomach become weak.
 The weakened sphincter valve does close properly, which lets acid or stomach juices leak back or reflux into your esophagus.
 Reflux can be uncomfortable and cause heartburn, a burning sensation in your chest and throat.
 Heartburn is the most common symptom of GERD.

 Treatment may vary depending on the severity of the disease.
-James D. Luketich, MD, chair of the Department of Cardiothoracic Surgery at UPMC, says patients can consider several treatment options for GERD.
+James D. Luketich, MD, says patients can consider several treatment options for GERD.

 Risk Factors for GERD